documark/documark/README.md

 A library that:

 1. Compiles scripted document files (Jade, Markdown, and assets) into a PDF;
-2. Is used as a command line interface ([`documark install -g documark-cli`][documark-cli]);
+2. Is used as a command line interface ([`npm install -g documark-cli`][documark-cli]);
 3. Can watch for files changes to recompile the document (`documark compile --watch`).

 ## Why?

 My personally hatret towards WYSIWYG word processors sparked me to write this tool.
 LaTeX felt like a waste of time, so instead I figured: why not use Markdown?
 I like Documark because it:

-1. Separates content and styling
+1. Separates content and styling;
-2. Uses mature webtechnologies like Markdown, HTML, JS, and CSS for writing/styling the document
+2. Uses mature webtechnologies like Markdown, HTML, JS, and CSS for writing/styling the document;
-3. Enforces a consistent document style (no dragging around table columns and floating images)
+3. Enforces a consistent document style (no dragging around table columns and floating images);
-4. Allows version control with Git or SVN
+4. Allows version control with Git or SVN;
-5. Simplifies collaboration (by splitting up the document in separate files)
+5. Simplifies collaboration (by splitting up the document in separate files);
-6. Allows you to use your favorite text editor - like Vim ❤
+6. Allows you to use your favorite text editor - like Vim ❤ ;
 7. Makes automating things (through plugins) real easy!

 ## Example